-The following are required as part of the grant application package, and will be uploaded into the online application portal:
+The following are required as part of the grant application package, and will be uploaded in the online application portal:

-- A. CSP School Project Budget

-- B. Grant Budget Narrative

-- C. 3 Year Operational Budget

-- D. Up to last 3 years of Audited Financial Statements (replication or expansion)

-- E. Up to last 3 years of 990's (replication or expansion)
+- A. CSP School Project Budget and SMART Project Goals. - B. Grant Budget Narrative - C. 3 Year Operational Budget - D. Up to last 3 years of Audited Financial Statements (replication or expansion) - E. Up to last 3 years of 990's (replication or expansion)

-- F. Charter Certificate and/or Charter Contract, as agreed between the charter school and its authorizer (if not included please also attach the following):
+F. Charter Certificate and/or Charter Contract, as agreed between the charter school and its authorizer (if not included please also attach the following):

 - a.
 Articles of Incorporation

 - b.
 Bylaws

 - c.
 501(c)3 confirmation

 - d.
 Any conditions imposed by the authorizer

 - e.
-Includes financial, academic, operational performance measures
+Includes financial, academic, operational performance measures G. Up to 3 years of high quality academic data exceeding the state targets (if

-- G. Academic data exceeding the state targets (replication or expansion)
+- applicant is a replication or expansion)

+- H. Facility agreement/plan with number of students it can accommodate

-- H. Board and School Leader Bios/Resumes
+- I. Board and School Leader Bios/Resumes